hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 ## Fork my infrastructure.

 Something astounding has happened in the last few years, arising from the convergence of the software development and IT operations commmunity, and the ability to virtualise resources: entire infrastructures can be "forked" from pre-existing ones.
 The rise of "social-coding" websites - most prominently [Github](http://github.com) has made writing and sharing code much easier and systematic, as well as providing an easy means of provenance, by tracking the network of forks and contributions of repositories.
+Not only does this dramatically reduce the time to deployment of new resources, services and indeed entire sites, but also introduces new variables into the e-Infrastructure ecosystem, and has significant implications for what training should look like.
+Leading into my discussion of automation below, a question arises:

+> Should we be hiring system administrators to operate complex services, or developing a software capability that allows massive automation ?
+Should we be hiring research scientists to run applications, or research software engineers to develop applications ?

+On the one hand, you'll be giving some people a job close to the hardware.
+On the other hand, the training material will be obsolete the moment it's written.
+The market for HPC system administrators isn't all that large compared to the industry IT sector, so in this case, the training will always have a limited audience and traction.
+On the other hand, if you've got a robust and quality Software-Defined Infrastructure, why even train the system administrators ?
+It would be a better investment to improve the software development capabilities of a specialised, (distributed) team and let automated testing, monitors, deployment and integration do the rest.

 ## We, for one, welcome our new robot overlords.

 A last word on automation.
+The strategy of "the project formerly known as SAGrid" should explicitly take into account the automation trend.
+"Robots" refer to services which perform both menial and in some cases advanced tasks which were previously done "by-hand".
+We've implemented this in automated continuous integration of scientific applications[^Jenkins], and are working on doing this for infrastructure services with Ansible, Puppet and Rundeck.
+What's missing in our skillset at the moment is also what seems to be something of a common trend in Big Data - Artificial Intelligence.

 # Conclusions and future work.